nikolio/adnotium/README.md

 The ideal system/utility should be in two parts.

-The first part:
+The first part html/css/js comment ui form (as hugo partial):

 * an html form that users would submit their comments with, for a given static site article.
 It would use vanilla js to post the json response by making a simple http post using fetch, or by a nojs http form submit post from the browser.
+It would use a form url.

-The second part:
+The second part (shell/nodejs):

 Or better called the script/utility, that should:
 * query email creds(user/pass) from an open keepass instance or other secure place.